PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 17:00:31
+Last updated: 2024-04-02 17:01:04
-Random Quote: A friend in power is a friend lost. - Henry Adams
+Random Quote: Always bear in mind that your own resolution to succeed is more important than any one thing. - Abraham Lincoln